Zunaeed-Imran/ShopEasy/README.md

 - than make controller in admin `php artisan make:controller \Admin\AdminController`
 - add content in the admin controller.
 - than we run `php artisan make:request AuthAdminRequest`
+- add some function and controller in "admincontroller".
+- make it true in 'AuthAdminRequest'.